 Choose a bike with hydraulic discs if possible, they really do work better than cable-actuated brakes

-Disc brakes are increasingly popular and we’re seeing more bike manufacturers releasing disc-equipped aluminium bikes at the moment, so thought it would be useful to round up some of the most interesting choices.
+Disc brakes are increasingly popular and we’re seeing more bike manufacturers releasing disc-equipped aluminium bikes, so thought it would be useful to round up some of the most interesting choices.

 If you'd like to compare these disc brake aluminium bikes with rim brake aluminium bikes check out 13 of the best here.